dmx-systems/dmx-documentation/docs/devel.rst

 DMX Developer Guide
 ###################

-DMX is made to be extensible by external developers.
-Developers extend DMX by developing plugins (resp. "modules" resp. "applications" which is all synonymous).
-This guide teaches you how to develop DMX plugins.
+This guide describes how to develop plugins for the DMX platform.

+A DMX plugin can contain both, a backend part, and/or a frontend part.
+The frontend part can either extend the DMX Webclient, or can be a proprietary web frontend (possibly exposing its own extension mechanism).

 To see how a DMX plugin fits in the overall DMX architecture go to [[ArchitectureOverview|Architecture Overview]].

+At the backend you'll work with Java; JAX-RS knowledge is useful.
+At the frontend you'll work with `Vue <https://vuejs.org>`_, `Vuex <https://vuex.vuejs.org>`_; `Element UI <https://element.eleme.io>`_ knowledge is useful.

 *********************
 Build DMX from source
 *********************

-The best way to develop DMX plugins is to build DMX from source first.
-This way you get a hot-deploy environment, that is DMX redeploys your plugin automatically once you compile it.
-This is very handy while plugin development.
+The best way to develop DMX plugins is to build the DMX platform from source first.
+This gives you a development environment which features hot-deployment: the DMX platform automatically redeploys your plugin once you make changes.
+This is very handy while development.

 Requirements:

 * **Java 8** (other versions do *not* work)
+* **Maven**
-* **Maven 3**
+* **Node.js**
 * **Git**

 Build DMX from source: